 - Inspecting the controls to ensure safety

 - Lubricating moving parts

 - Making sure that the burner flame ignites properly

 Much like your car, your heater needs to be serviced annually to keep it working in proper condition long-term.
 Regular inspections can reduce the likelihood of your system breaking down whenever you need it most.
 They can also increase your unit’s longevity and efficiency.

-For reliable heater service in Murrieta or Orange, contact the friendly team at We Care Plumbing, Heating, and Air.
-Committed to fantastic customer service, we offer timely heating replacement, repairs, maintenance, and tune-ups.
+For reliable heater service in Murrieta or Orange, contact the friendly team at We Care Plumbing, Heating, & Air.
+Committed to fantastic customer service, we offer a timely heating replacement, repairs, maintenance, and tune-ups.
 Our team provides ductless mini-split services as well.
 For your convenience, our talented experts also specialize in comprehensive air conditioning, plumbing, and indoor air quality services.